-The Minister for Infrastructure and Transport has formed a new General Aviation Advisory Group (GA Advisory Group) to provide advice directly to him on matters affecting the General Aviation (GA) sector.
+The General Aviation Advisory Group (GA Advisory Group) was announced by the Australian Government in October 2016 to provide advice to the Minister for Infrastructure and Transport on matters affecting the General Aviation (GA) sector.

-The GA Advisory Group will operate as a forum where industry representatives can identify opportunities to work collaboratively to respond to pressures facing the GA sector.
-The Group will also act as a reference group for the major GA study, being conducted by the Bureau of Infrastructure, Transport and Regional Economics (BITRE).
+The GA Advisory Group operates as a forum where industry representatives can identify opportunities to work collaboratively to respond to pressures facing the GA sector.

 The Terms of Reference and Operating Protocols for the Group can found here DOCX: 25 KB.